 Goals: familiarize you with the basic elements of python and good software design, install necessary software, learn how to simulate a dynamic system of the form $\dot{q} = f(q, u)$, and to linearize it for purposes of control.
-Your submission will be in the form of Python Jupyter notebook(s).
-Please also submit a PDF version of your notebook by using the print command in the web browser.
+Your submission will be in the form of python Jupyter notebook(s).